LangInteger/LangInteger.github.io/source/_posts/2022-04-10-an-odyssey-of-solving-online-database-problems.md

 tags: [SQL]
 ---

-It is my honor to work at one of the most famous technology companies since 2021, but soon I found that the honor comes with some price.
-The whole period is kind of an adventure (all the problems solved I mean), and in this article, I want to share my up and down in this journey with you.
+Since joining one of the most renowned technology companies in 2021, my journey has been a whirlwind of challenges and triumphs.
+While it's an honor to work for such a prestigious organization, I soon discovered that it came with a price.
+In this article, I want to share with you the up and downs of my adventure.

 <!--more-->